Bridget-Lamptey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond gives no permission to owner and group but grants other users all permissions 9-John_Doe script change permissions to -rwxr-x-wx for file hello 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode
+8-James_Bond gives no permission to owner and group but grants other users all permissions 9-John_Doe script change permissions to -rwxr-x-wx for file hello 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode 11-directories_permissions adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.